kyrena/openmage-shippingmax/README.md

 In **System / Configuration / Delivery times**, you can configure _delivery times_ by country of delivery.
 You are seeing a `*` in section head?
 This is because all times are not yet configured.

-In **System / Configuration / Shipping Methods and Payment Methods / General**, you can _hide and clear configuration_ for a custom selection of unused shipping and payment methods.
+In **System / Configuration / Shipping Methods / General**, you can _hide and clear configuration_ for a custom selection of unused shipping methods.
 You are seeing a `*` in section head?
 This is a mark to inform you that the shipping method is available for the default country of the current store view.

 In **System / Configuration / Customer / Address Templates**, templates are managed everywhere automatically with _adamlc/address-format_, phone numbers are formatted with _giggsey/libphonenumber-for-php_.